s-nakashita/pydpac/README.txt

 # About pydpac

-pydpac contains variational and ensemble-based data assiliation algorithms and simple models written in pure Python.
+pydpac contains variational and ensemble-based data assimiliation algorithms and simple models written in pure Python.
 Try a jupyter notebook named Demo.ipynb to find out the usage.

 # Authors